 TROPICAL MARINE ECOLOGY AND CONSERVATION

 Tropical Marine Ecology and Conservation is an intensive, experiential coral reef ecology course that covers a ten-day timeframe and includes classroom, field and laboratory components.
-Field work will be mainly snorkeling.
+Field work will be mainly snorkeling and exploring the marine ecology underneath.
 As much as eight hours per day will be spent at sea.
 This is a very physical course.
 Students should be prepared for rigorous activity with a lot of sun exposure.

-TAKE YOUR FINAL EXAM LYING IN A HAMMOCK BY THE CARIBBEAN SEA.
+TAKE YOUR FINAL EXAM IN MARINE ECOLOGY LYING IN A HAMMOCK BY THE CARIBBEAN SEA.

 Belize’s Barrier Reef is a series of coral reefs straddling the coast of Belize.
 The Belize Barrier Reef is a 300 kilometers long section of the 900 kilometers long Mesoamerican Barrier Reef System.
 It is the second largest coral reef system in the world after the Great Barrier Reef in Australia and is popular for scuba diving and snorkeling.